Ten ways of finding time to write when you have no time (The Archive Series)

 10. Don’t let the well get empty.
 If you find yourself lacking in inspiration, it’s possible you’re pushing yourself too hard.
 Working all hours?
 Sitting at your desk in the evening, staring at a blank screen?
 Too much pandering to screaming children?
 Not enough time to just stare at the sky?
 If you don’t make time for creative play, you’ll have nothing to write about.
 It’s SO important to fill that creative well.
 What small thing can you do today to ensure your creativity will flow?
 Visit an art gallery?
 Dig the garden?
 Read a fascinating book about the Russian Revolution?
 It doesn’t matter how you recharge your creativity, but if you don’t have ‘input’ you won’t have ‘output’.
 It’s that simple!

-What tips can you pass on to other writers?
+What time management tips can you pass on to other writers?
 How do you fit writing into your schedule?

 Jenny Hammerton